 Plan Content: General Plan (Only for a county plan with no county zoning.)
-Where the element is found in the Fact Book Where the element is found in the Plan Where the element is found in other adopted plans Where the element is found in the optional summary, poster, pamphlet, etc. This is something we want to add to our next plan(s)

-A policy-based plan with generalized

-future land use maps.

-A section on affordable housing needs

-and a strategy to meet those needs.
-A section on job development and a

-strategy to meet those needs.

-Address the relationship between jobs,

-housing, and transportation within the

-local unit of government or region.

-A separate section on multimodal

-transportation including streets and highways, public transit, airports, railroads, ports, and pedestrian and bicycle ways.

-A section on capital facilities owned or

-operated, or both, or privately contracted by the local unit of

-government, together with long-range fiscal plans for the provision of new capital facilities for the local unit of government.

-The plan shall be the basis for the local

-unit of government or regional capital improvement program including capital improvements to be done by a county

-road commission, drain commissioner,

-parks and recreation commission,

-department of public works, or other

-local unit of government legislative body.

-An analysis of all the municipal or joint

-municipal plans of municipalities within

-the county to ensure coordination and

-consistency, including, but not limited to, buildout, economic, fiscal,

-environmental, and social impact
+Where the element is found in the Fact Book Where the element is found in the Plan Where the element is found in other adopted plans Where the element is found in the optional summary, poster, pamphlet, etc. This is something we want to add to our next plan(s) Resolution of Adoption or statement of the same located on the inside front cover, or inside of the back cover of The Plan and on the future land use map if a separate document.
+A policy-based plan with generalized future land use maps.
+A section on affordable housing needs and a strategy to meet those needs.
+A section on job development and a strategy to meet those needs.
+Address the relationship between jobs, housing, and transportation within the local unit of government or region.
+A separate section on multimodal transportation including streets and highways, public transit, airports, railroads, ports, and pedestrian and bicycle ways (complete streets) (airport approach plans).
+A section on capital facilities owned or operated, or both, or privately contracted by the local unit of government, together with long-range fiscal plans for the provision of new capital facilities for the local unit of government.
+The plan shall be the basis for the local unit of government or regional capital improvement program including capital improvements to be done by a county road commission, drain commissioner, parks and recreation commission, department of public works, or other local unit of government legislative body.
+An analysis of all the municipal or joint municipal plans of municipalities within the county to ensure coordination and consistency, including, but not limited to, buildout, economic, fiscal, environmental, and social impact analyses.

-analyses.

-A plan may incorporate by reference

-plans, or portions of plans, adopted by

-other agencies of political subdivisions, a

-regional plan, this state, or the federal

-government.

-Other elements as determined by the

-county planning commission.